Respite care services give caregivers longer breaks

 There are also state programs that may cover the cost of respite care services.

-To find them, visit the ARCH Respite Funding search page and select your state – this is a tool from the ARCH National Respite Network and Resource Center.
+To find those programs, visit the ARCH Respite Funding search page and select your state – this is a tool from the ARCH National Respite Network and Resource Center.

 Then, scroll down to the section for Respite Funding and Eligibility.